Genre: Sci-Fi Survival

 Company: Gameloft

 Applaydu & Friends is a live-service online multiplayer game that brings toys scanned from Kinder Joy chocolates to life.
-Scanned toys will turn into playable Avatars that can be used for the obstacle course multiplayer races and creating your own "Animoji".
+Scanned toys will turn into playable characters that can be used for the obstacle course multiplayer races and creating your own "Animoji".
 Every new season brings new content, features, and IP to the game.

 MY contributions

 For this project, I led the design of the game.
 I mainly designed the core systems and gameplay as well as the first 5 levels.
-As this is a game with seasonal content themed around known IPs, each season introduces changes such as new features, themes and maps.
+As a game with seasonal content themed around known IPs, each season introduces changes such as new features, themes and maps.
 I worked on the first 2 seasons: Funko Music and Fast & Furious Spy Racers, where we built the foundation of the game.

 Note: The current version of the game may look different due to seasonal updates and iterations.
-References shown are from varying seasons, but the core game design remained the same.
+References shown are from varying seasons, but the core design remained the same.

-3C AND core gameplay
+core features and gameplay

 Like its namesake, the location is dominated by rotating obstacles and platforms.
 The level has a fairly straightforward layout, designed to be an easy/ onboarding level.
 Thus, it features simple challenges that practice the essence of the gameplay: timing and movement.